 It’s believed that an equal number of men and women experience confusional arousals.
 And it’s more common in children and adults under the age of 35.

 In 2014, researchers at the Stanford University School of Medicine published some fascinating research into confusional arousals.

 The research made major news headlines, perhaps in part because they could use the captivating title of ‘sleep drunkenness’.

-Importantly, the researchers discovered that it’s surprisingly common and that some groups of people are much more likely to have it.
+Importantly, the researchers discovered that it’s surprisingly common and that specific groups of people are more likely to have it.

 Key points and findings